facusapienza21/Fermat-distance/README.md

 ---
 ### Implementation

 The optimization performet to compute the Fermat distance estimator (see https://openreview.net/pdf?id=BJfaMIJwG) runs all over the possible paths of points between each pair of points.
-A first approach the is
+A first approach is

    * FW: permorf the _Floyd-Warshall algorithm_ that gives the exact Fermat distance estimator in O( n^3 ) operations.